nonara/ts-patch/README.md

 }
  ```

-## V2 Coming Soon...
+## Rewrite Coming Soon...

 With a couple years of hindsight, it's time for a much needed redesign to make a more complete plugin ecosystem!
 The new
 design will also be friendlier for the various package management apps.

-The development of v2 is already underway!
-To follow that progress, see [this discussion](https://github.com/nonara/ts-patch/discussions/40).
+Development is already underway, but my time to work on it is limited!
+To follow progress, see [this discussion](https://github.com/nonara/ts-patch/discussions/40).

-That said —
+Notes —
+- The new version will be a major release
-- The new v2 will still support all legacy packages and config
+- It will still support all legacy packages and config
-- v1 will be maintained and patched for any issues, having an end of life no earlier than 2023.
+- Previous major version will be maintained and patched for any issues for at least one year

 ## Table of Contents
   - [Configuring](#configuring)